 4. How Much Sun Do You Want to See?

-Form definitely follows function when it comes to screen rooms.
+Form definitely follows function when it comes to screen room enclosures.
 If you want a mud room, where the family can tromp off snow or dirt and divest themselves of heavy layers and boots before entering the house, your screen room may look different from one designed for enjoying card parties and evening cocktails in.
+If you want a pool enclosure for your outdoor living space, the structure is typically constructed with an aluminum frame and can offer great protection against bugs especially in certain areas like Florida.

-At Prince William Home Improvement, we’re skilled at pairing your needs and preferences with the best screen room designs.
+At Prince William Home Improvement, we’re skilled at pairing your patio room needs and preferences with the best screen room designs.
 Once we hit on the design that you like, we go to work building it with expertise and excellence.
-For more information about our design process or to start it for your home, get a free quote today.
+Take a look at our photo gallery and for more information about our design process or to start it for your home, get a free quote today.